Rene Portland: USA Basketball

-In 1993, Portland served as an assistant coach to Head Coach Jim Foster at the FIBA Junior World Championship.
+In 1993, Portland served as an assistant coach to FIBA Junior World Championship head coach Jim Foster.
 The event was held in Seoul, South Korea August 1–8, 1993.
-The US improved their record from the 1985 and 1989 events to 5–2, but that finish placed the team seventh overall.
+The U.S. improved their record from the 1985 and 1989 events to 5–2, but that finish placed the team seventh overall.

-In 1997, Portland became the head coach of the US team competing in the Junior World Championship.
+In 1997, Portland became the head coach of the U.S. team competing in the Junior World Championship.
 That event was held in Natal, Brazil July 5–13, 1997.
 After beating Japan in the opening game, the US played defending champion Australia in the second round.
 Despite having a 13-point lead at one time, the US let the lead slip away and lost 80–74.
 However, the US team then went on to win a four-point game against Cuba, and won easily against Russia and Spain to move to the medal rounds.
 In the semi-final the US team faced Slovakia, and won 90–77 to move the team into their first ever finals for a FIBA Junior World team.
-The final was against Australia who had beaten the US in the second game.
+The final was against Australia who had beaten the U.S. in the second game.
 The US team had a three-point lead with three seconds to go, but Australia hit a three pointer to send the game to overtime.
-Australia scored first, the US outscored the Australians 7–2 to take a small lead.
+Australia scored first, the U.S. outscored the Australians 7–2 to take a small lead.
 The lead was down to two points with 30 seconds left in the game, but the US hit free throws to win 78–74, notching the first-ever gold medal for a Junior World Championship team from the US.

 Portland served as the head coach of the USA representative to the 1999 World University Games (also known as the Universiade).
 The event was held in Palma de Mallorca, Spain.
-The US team won their opening two games easily, including a mismatch against South Africa with a final score of 140–32, but lost against the Ukraine, 81–70.
+The U.S. team won their opening two games easily, including a mismatch against South Africa with a final score of 140–32, but lost against Ukraine, 81–70.
 They earned a position in the medal rounds and defeated Lithuania in the quarterfinals.
-The US then took on undefeated Russia and won a close game 87–79, setting up the championship game between the US and host Spain.
-After falling behind early, the US team kept the game close, and got within five points with under two minutes to go, but Spain held on to win the gold medal.
-The US team received the silver medal.
+The US then took on undefeated Russia and won a close game 87–79, setting up the championship game between the U.S. and host Spain.
+After falling behind early, the U.S. team kept the game close, and got within five points with under two minutes to go, but Spain held on to win the gold medal.
+The U.S. team received the silver medal.